-- An undirected graph consists of nodes and undirected edges connecting them.
-(An edge may connect a node with itself). - An undirected graph defines a random walk Markov chain by, at every time step, following one of the edges out of a node, with equal probability.
-(You also need a starting distribution). - ▶ When the graph is finite, show that the vector u is a stationary distribution, where u_i = deg(i)/2e, where deg(i) is the number of edges going into edge i and e is the total number of edges. - Generalization: A weighted undirected graph is a graph with a positive weight at any edge between i and j for all i and j. - Define the Markov chain by choosing the next node according to the weights. - Show that when the graph is finite, the vector u is a stationary distribution, where u_i = w(i)/2e, where w(i) is the sum of the weights of the edges going into i, and e is the total sum of all weights. - NOTE: Any Markov chain can be represented with a directed weighted graph (the transition graph).
+- ► An undirected graph consists of nodes and undirected edges connecting them.
+(An edge may connect a node with itself). - ▶ An undirected graph defines a random walk Markov chain by, at every time step, following one of the edges out of a node, with equal probability.
+(You also need a starting distribution). - Nhen the graph is finite, show that the vector u is a stationary distribution, where $u_i = deg(i)/S$, where deg(i) is the number of edges going into edge i and S is the sum of all weights, counting weights on edges between different nodes twice. - ► Generalization: A weighted undirected graph is a graph with a positive weight at any edge between i and j for all i and j. - Define the Markov chain by choosing the next node with probabilities according to the weights. - Show that when the graph is finite, the vector u is a stationary distribution, where $u_i = w(i)/S$, where w(i) is the sum of the weights of the edges going into i, and e is the total sum of all weights, counted as above.